espocrm/documentation/docs/administration/api-before-save-script.md

 ## Special functions

+!!! warning

     These functions are available only in *API Before-Save Script*.
 Using them in other places will produce an error.

 ### recordService\skipDuplicateCheck